 EPA’s Illegal Dumping Strikeforce program

 The Victorian Government has committed $6.3 million over three years (2015–18) to support EPA’s Illegal Dumping Strikeforce program.
-This gives EPA the resources and the mandate to reduce the risks to the environment from illegal waste management and create a more level playing field.
+This gives EPA the resources and mandate to reduce the risks to the environment from illegal waste management and to create a more level playing field.

 Our priority areas